longrw/CytoKit/README.md

-# cellranger-toolkit
+# CytoKit
-toolkit for 10Xgenomics cellranger
+Toolkit for single cell analysis.

-## From HTML report to Plain Text
+## ReportParser
-customize your own report by plain text.
+Once the report is parsed, users have the flexibility to tailor the content as needed.